cirintm/chart-bot-ui/README.md

 ed# 69-1
-Add your privatekey, wallet address and referral in "index.j
+Add your privatekey, wallet address and referral in "inde